legerch/develop-memo/Documentations/Developpement/Linux/linux/custom_bash_aliases.md

 alias maj-flatpak='flatpak update'
 alias maj-firmware='update-host-fw'

+# To uninstall a package and all dependencies not used elsewhere (source : https://askubuntu.com/questions/151941/how-can-you-completely-remove-a-package)
+alias apt-uninstall="sudo apt purge --autoremove"

+# PPA related commands for easier install/uninstall
+alias ppa-add-repo="sudo add-apt-repository"
+alias ppa-remove-repo="sudo ppa-purge" # Use "ppa-purge" command instead of "add-apt-repository --remove" in order to perform a real clean

 # In order to "disallow" some commands (It is use for my embedded target and I don't want to perform them on my host machine)
 alias poweroff='printf "I m not gonna do that !\n"' alias reboot='printf "I m not gonna do that !\n"'

-# To uninstall a package and all dependencies not used elsewhere (source : https://askubuntu.com/questions/151941/how-can-you-completely-remove-a-package)
-alias apt-uninstall="sudo apt purge --autoremove"

 # Get 'sync' command status
 alias sync-status='watch -d grep -e Dirty: -e Writeback: /proc/meminfo'